 Many runners underestimate the importance of breathing when running.
 There’s no complex formula to getting it right, but mindful running can help to decode your breathing to determine where you’re at.

-Breathing deeply can help you re-focus when you feel stressed or distracted.
-It can also help you to achieve that calm feeling.
+Breathing deeply can help you re-focus when you feel stressed or distracted and help you to achieve that calm feeling.

 Give yourself plenty of time

-So often on these long runs, I’ve taken the time to absorb the environment around me.
-I love run exploring and having the time to do this creates a better experience – you’re not worried about getting to work on time or arriving at your next appointment.
+Often on long runs, it’s beneficial to take the time to absorb the environment around you.
+Run exploring and having time to do this creates a better mindful running experience.